areese801/markdown_todoist/README.md

 At a high level, here's what happens:

 1. When invoked, the tool traverses a directory (e.g. Obsidian Vault Directory) looking for Markdown files with a `.md` file extension.
-2. These files are inspected for *Incomplete* To-Do items using regular expression pattern matching matching looking for To-Do's that look like:  `- [ ] Buy Milk`
+2. These files are inspected for *Incomplete* To-Do items using regular expression pattern matching, looking for To-Do's that look like:  `- [ ] Buy Milk`
 3. Any To-Do items are "migrated" to Todoist
 	- There is a basic check on file timestamp to try to ensure that To-Do items that are still being typed out aren't migrated into Todoist prematurely.
 	- There is a basic check to try to avoid edge cases where a to-do with the same wording in different places would be created in Todoist more than once